samudra-ajri/scrape_api/README.md

 # Scrape API

 ## Overview
-This service will scrape the youtube api with specific channel id (VLIC Corpu channel in this example).
+This service will scrape the various websites pages.

 ## Stack Architechture
 1. Python 3.7